REVERSE MORTGAGE

 *Borrowers Subject to Financial Assessment Process

-WHAT IS A REVERSE REFINANCE?
+WHAT IS a reverse REFINANCE?

 *Borrower(s) must reside in-home as their primary residence.
-The property’s taxes, insurance(s), homeowner’s association fees (if applicable) must remain current and upkeep must be maintained.
+The property taxes, insurance(s), homeowner’s association fees (if applicable) must remain current and upkeep must be maintained.
 Repayment is not required until the last remaining borrower (or eligible, non-borrowing spouse) no longer resides in the home.
 Reverse mortgage is a mortgage loan and proceeds are not considered income.
 Consult your financial advisor.